damonti/Characterization/sim/multiplier/scripts/readme.txt

 - tb_gen: generate the testbenches (from the templates in /rtl/${design}/hdl/ for the various the parameters
 - tb_sim: simulate it to retrieve the power reports of the component from the available testbenches
-- parser_dyn_power.py: build a DataFrame out of the power reports in /reports
+- parser_pwr_area.py: build a DataFrame out of the power and area reports in /reports
 - ML_models: use the DataFrame for various ML regression models
 - table_gen.py: produces energy tables (.csv) out of the power reports in /reports for Accelergy implementation